Chelmsford, Massachusetts: Later history

 Ralph Waldo Emerson opened a school in Chelmsford in 1825, closing it after a few months to take over his brother's school in Roxbury.

 Chelmsford's first school for the deaf was established in 1866, with a focus in oralism.
 There was a maximum capacity of eight students at a time.
 This pioneer school was eventually closed in order to make way for the formation of a larger deaf school in Rowley known as Clark School.

 Both the Middlesex Canal and Middlesex Turnpike, major transportation routes, were built through Chelmsford in the first part of the 19th century.

 Chelmsford was the birthplace of the Chelmsford Spring Co. in 1901, which later became the Chelmsford Ginger Ale Company, acquired by Canada Dry in 1928.
 The ginger ale plant, rebuilt in 1912 after a disastrous fire consumed the original plant, stood on Route 110 until its demolition in 1994.
 The Chelmsford brand of golden ginger ale continued to be manufactured by Canada Dry for decades.
 It is currently manufactured by Polar Beverages for DeMoulas/Market Basket supermarkets, based out of neighboring Tewksbury.

 Geography

+Chelmsford is in northern Middlesex County, bordered by the city of Lowell to the northeast.
+It is 25 mi northwest of downtown Boston and 15 mi southeast of Nashua, New Hampshire.
+The town is bordered by two sizable rivers: the Merrimack River to the northeast, and the Concord River at the town's easternmost boundary.